Kapiainen/Lauhdutin/Readme.md

 Any deviations from the rules regarding adding platform support will most likely result in a rejected pull request.

 # Changelog
+**Version 2.6.0 - 2017/03/15:**
+- Added fuzzy search.
+- Added setting for toggling fuzzy search.
+- Refactored parts of the GUI script.
+- Fixed a bug that caused a small portion of the toolbar to ignore left-clicks and pass them to the slot below.
+- Fixed a bug, which kept the state from being automatically exited, when unhiding games so that no games remain hidden.
+- Fixed a bug that prevented shortcuts to folders from working.
+- GUI optimizations.
+- Added more info to the terminal when there is a failure to parse a Steam community profile.
+- Fixed bug that caused total hours played to fail to parse when the value was 1000+ hours.
+- Simplified a setting related to Steam integration.

 **Version 2.5.1 - 2017/03/06:**
 - Fixed a bug that caused hover animations to not reset properly.